BWEJ Poetry Frames

 Poetry is in no way a solution to these problems.
 However, some of these poetry moments are a reflection of a different time and place, and these moments offer a window into a separate reality.
 As such, the poems, by recreating these often distant moments in time, offer a change of perspective, and this may provide some escape and relief during these trying, (and possibly overwhelming) external circumstances.
 Like a trace vitamin, absorbing one or two of these poems each day will provide some “essential perspective” that may soften these rather hard times.

 I acknowledge and support Wikipedia; I have used Wikipedia as my source for all linked information on this website.

-I have posted selections in four categories; “James Joyce”, “Gitanjali”, “William Blake”, and “Miscellaneous Readings”; this last category includes samples of my own muse and miscellany.
+I have posted selections in four categories; “James Joyce”, “Gitanjali”, “William Blake”, and “Miscellaneous Readings”.
 To access these categories Click on one of the four associated images below:

 Click on the image above to access works related to James Joyce.

 James Augustine Aloysius Joyce (2 February 1882 – 13 January 1941) was an Irish novelist, short story writer, poet, teacher, and literary critic.
 He contributed to the modernistavant-garde movement and is regarded as one of the most influential and important writers of the 20th century.
 Joyce is best known for Ulysses (1922), a landmark work in which the episodes of Homer‘s Odyssey are paralleled in a variety of literary styles, most famously stream of consciousness.
 Other well-known works are the short-story collection Dubliners (1914), and the novels A Portrait of the Artist as a Young Man (1916) and Finnegans Wake (1939).
 His other writings include three books of poetry, a play, his published letters and occasional journalism.